-A 50-year-old question in astrophysics now has an answer, and the story behind it is as much about compute infrastructure as it is about stars.
+A half-century-old question in astrophysics now has an answer, and the story behind it is as much about compute infrastructure as it is about stars.

 In a paper published in Nature Astronomy, researchers from the University of Victoria, the University of Minnesota, and the Texas Advanced Computing Center (TACC) used 3D hydrodynamic simulations to show that stellar rotation amplifies internal mixing in red giant stars by more than 100x.
 That result explains chemical signatures astronomers have observed since the 1970s but couldn't account for.